rvagg/iamap/README.md

 JavaScript `Object` including a representation of its data array that the key/value pairs it contains as well as the identifiers of child nodes.
-Root nodes (depth==0) contain the full map configuration information, while intermediate and leaf nodes contain only data that cannot be inferred by traversal from a root node that already has this data (hashAlg, bitWidth and bucketSize).
+Root nodes (depth==0) contain the full map configuration information, while intermediate and leaf nodes contain only data that cannot be inferred by traversal from a root node that already has this data (hashAlg and bucketSize -- bitWidth is inferred by the length of the `map` byte array).
 The backing store can use this representation to create a suitable serialised form.
 When loading from the backing store, `IAMap` expects to receive an object with the same layout from which it can instantiate a full `IAMap` object.
 Where root nodes contain the full set of data and intermediate and leaf nodes contain just the required data.